dllllb/spring-server/README.md

-# Spring-server

-Infrastructure for Java or Scala server app
+This repo contains helper infrastructure classes for Java or Scala server app